JuborajSujon/PH-Module-Exercise/Milestone 7/Module 37/Module 38.md

 ## _38-3_ - JSX, its rules and add dynamic content to JSX in your first component

+### What is JSX?

+- JSX is a syntax extension to JavaScript
+- JSX stands for JavaScript XML
+- Lets you write HTML-like markup inside a javaScript file
+- Under the hood it is transformed into regular Javascript using compilers like Bable,TypeScript

+### What are the rules?

+- JSX must return a single root element
+- JSX must end with a closing tag or Must be self closing
+- Must use camelCase - className, onClick, tabIndex
+- Write expression in curly braces {}
+- Using double curly braces {{}} to pass a object in JSX
+- Using double curly braces {{}} to write css in JSX

 ## _38-4_ - Explore JSX and Props basics

 ## _38-5_ - Prop types and how to pass/read a prop